ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

 * Below are some recommendations for ``module_utils`` documentation:

   * No docstring: everything we recommend for ``other-environment`` is supported.
-  * The docstring ``'Python versions supported: same as for control-node-environment'``: everything we recommend for ``control-node-environment`` is supported.
+  * The docstring ``'Python versions supported: same as for controller-environment'``: everything we recommend for ``controller-environment`` is supported.
   * The docstring with specific versions otherwise: ``'Python versions supported: '``.

 .. _coll_repo_structure: